trilitech/tezos-developer-docs/docs/unity/reference/EventManager.md

 ---
-title: Unity SDK MessageReceiver object
+title: Unity SDK EventManager object
-sidebar_label: MessageReceiver object
+sidebar_label: EventManager object
 authors: Tim McMackin
 last_update:
   date: 28 December 2023
 ---

-The Unity SDK class `TezosSDK.Beacon.WalletMessageReceiver`, which is available at runtime as the `TezosManager.Instance.MessageReceiver` object, provides events that you can add listeners to.
+The Unity SDK class `TezosSDK.Beacon.WalletEventManager`, which is available at runtime as the `TezosManager.Instance.EventManager` object, provides events that you can add listeners to.

 These events are asynchronous.
 For example, if your project makes multiple calls to smart contracts, the `ContractCallCompleted` event runs multiple times, not necessarily in the order that you called the contracts.